Jim Jones: Mass murder-suicide in Jonestown

 It is not clear if some initially thought the exercise was another White Night rehearsal.
 When members wept and showed signs of dissent, Jones counselled, "Stop these hysterics.
 This is not the way for people who are socialists or communists to die.
 No way for us to die.
 We must die with some dignity."
 Jones can be heard saying, "Don't be afraid to die", adding that death is "just stepping over into another plane", and adding that death is "a friend".
 Jones directed that the children be killed first.
-His wife Marceline apparently protested against killing the children; she was forcibly restrained and then joined the other adults in poisoning herself after the children had died.
+Then, the other adults poisoned themselves after the children had died.
 At the end of the tape, Jones concludes, "We didn't commit suicide; we committed an act of revolutionary suicide protesting the conditions of an inhumane world."

 In the early evening of November 18, Temple member Sharon Amos in Georgetown received a radio message from Jonestown telling the members there to exact vengeance on the Temple's foes before committing revolutionary suicide.
 Later, after police arrived at the headquarters, Sharon escorted her children, Liane, Christa, and Martin, into a bathroom.
 Wielding a kitchen knife, Sharon first killed Christa, and then Martin.
-Then Liane assisted Sharon in cutting her own throat, after which Liane killed herself.
+Then, Liane assisted Sharon in cutting her own throat, after which Liane killed herself.

 Eighty-five members of the community survived the event.
 Some slipped into the jungle just as the death ritual began; one man hid in a ditch.
 One elderly woman hid in her dormitory and slept through the event, awaking to find everyone dead.
-Three high-ranking Temple survivors claimed they were given an assignment and thereby escaped death.
+Three high-ranking Temple members were given an assignment to transfer the Peoples Temple's funds to the Soviet Embassy and thereby escaped death (one of them, Michael Prokes, would commit suicide four months later during a press conference in which he sought to reaffirm the Peoples Temple leadership's position justifying the mass murder-suicide and blaming it on the United States government).
 The Jonestown basketball team was away at a game and survived.
 Others hid in the dormitories or were away from the community on business when the death ritual unfolded.

 Survivor Tim Carter has suggested that, like a previous practice, that day's lunch of grilled cheese sandwiches may have been tainted with sedatives to subdue members of the cult.
 Furthermore, in a 2007 interview with forensic psychiatrist Dr. Michael H. Stone for the program Most Evil, Carter stated his belief that Jones had his guards pose the dead bodies of the Jonestown residents to make it appear that more people had willingly committed suicide.
+In his hierarchy of "evil", Stone ranked Jones as a Category 22 (a psychopathic torture-murderer).